 - Some other substantial reason (SOSR)

-SOSRs are a “catch all” category capturing any reasons that don’t fall within the other categories.
-For instance, they can cover scenarios where there is a personality clash or irretrievable breakdown in the working relationship.
+SOSRs are a “catch-all ” category that captures any reasons that don’t fall within the other categories.
+For instance, they can cover scenarios with a personality clash or irretrievable breakdown in the working relationship.

 Automatically unfair reasons for dismissal